openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-power.md

 **Error Message**

-Operation failed.
-Cannot connect to service.
+Failed to connect to the service.

 **Description**